jojozhuang/jojozhuang.github.io/_tutorial/react/building-realtime-application-with-signalr.md

 ## 1. Home Page
 Some resources which help to build this application.
 ![image](/public/tutorials/363/home.png){:width="700px"}
-For the basic knowledge of WebSocket and SignalR, please refer to one of my blog posting [Building Realtime Web Application with WebSocket]({% link _posts/2016-03-13-building-realtime-web-application-with-websocket.md %}).

 ## 2. Chat Room
 ### 2.1 Introduction